Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/index.en.md

 ---
 layout: default
 title: Lv 100.
-FRU
+FRU (v1.0)
 nav_order: 6
 has_children: true
 has_toc: false
 permalink: /static/fru/
 ---

-# Futures Rewritten (Ultimate)
+# Futures Rewritten (Ultimate) v1.0

 This documentation is primarily for my static, and is **not** what PF does (in both Elemental and Mana).

-You are welcome to take the ideas here for your own static if you so wish, but I *will* be updating this as we prog and find what strategies work for us.
+You are welcome to take the ideas here for your own static if you so wish.

+That being said, having cleared FRU with this strat (and also having cleared FRU a number of times with Mana PF strats, [there *are* some things I would tweak](#things-i-would-change-for-v20), if you would like to consider them.)

 ![]({{site.baseurl}}/images/ultimates/fru/clear_ss.jpg)